DRomelli/website/content/publication/_jcms/index.md

 math: false
 projects: []
-publication: Journal of Common Market Studies
+publication: "*Journal of Common Market Studies*"
-publication_short: JCMS
+publication_short: ""
 publication_types: ["2"]
 selected: true
 title: "What Do Politicians Think of Technocratic Institutions?
 Attitudes in the European Parliament Towards the European Central Bank"